-EBITDA and Adjusted EBITDA, non-GAAP financial measures, are defined as earnings before interest, taxes, depreciation and amortization, with Adjusted EBITDA also excluding restructuring charges, stock-based compensation, unrealized foreign exchange gains and losses on unsettled forward foreign exchange contracts, fair value adjustment of warrant liability, fair value adjustment to contingent consideration and merger and acquisition related expenses.
-Management presents EBITDA and Adjusted EBITDA, as it is utilized by management to monitor performance against budget as well as compliance with bank covenants.
+EBITDA and Adjusted EBITDA, non-GAAP financial measures, are defined as earnings before interest, taxes, depreciation and amortization, with Adjusted EBITDA also excluding restructuring charges, stock-based compensation, unrealized foreign exchange gains and losses on unsettled forward foreign exchange contracts, fair value adjustment of warrant liability, fair value adjustment to contingent consideration and merger and acquisition related expenses and COVID-19 related expenses.
+Management presents EBITDA and Adjusted EBITDA, as they are utilized by management to monitor performance against budget as well as compliance with bank covenants.
 We also believe EBITDA and Adjusted EBITDA provide useful information to investors in understanding and evaluating our operating results in the same manner as management.